aenyeart/city-explorer-api/README.md

-12-08-2021 5:24pm - Server responds to weather query with assembled array of Forecast instances 12-08-2021 6:20pm - Server sends error messages to client 12-09-2021 8:50 am - Adds weatherbit API key to .env 12-08-2021 4:39pm - Refactors to fetch & serve weather data from API
+12-08-2021 5:24pm - Server responds to weather query with assembled array of Forecast instances 12-08-2021 6:20pm - Server sends error messages to client 12-09-2021 8:50 am - Adds weatherbit API key to .env 12-09-2021 4:39pm - Refactors to fetch & serve weather data from API 12-09-2021 7:20pm - Fetches movie data from API and serves to client

 ## Credit and Collaborations